MWoodshop/takehome_tea/README.md

 ### Customer Subscriptions

-Get All Subscriptions by Customer
+Get All Subscriptions by Customer (both active and inactive)

 > URL: /customers_subscriptions/by_customer/:customer_id
 >